Opened in 1992, this baseball stadium incorporates the old Baltimore & Ohio RR Warehouse building into its asymmetrical ... More

 Oriole Park At Camden Yards

 Opened in 1992, this baseball stadium incorporates the old Baltimore & Ohio RR Warehouse building into its asymmetrical design.
-The home plate and right field foul pole came from the old Memorial Stadium, former home of the O's.
-Ninety-minute tours are given on weekday mornings, if there isn't an afternoon game.
-See the dugout, press box and field.
-Tickets to O's games can be tough to come by, but there is a scalp-free zone at the stadium where fans can buy tickets for face value or less.
+The home plate and right field foul pole came from the old Memorial Stadium, former home of the Orioles.
+Ninety-minute tours are given on weekday mornings as long as there isn't an afternoon game.
+If the O's are in town be sure to grab a ticket, as seeing a game here is a real treat!

 Everyting about this ballpark was great.
 The view of the warehouse and the city was very cool.
 It is very well laid out and it is very easy to get from one place to another.
 I liked that it wasn't too crowded, even on a Sunday.
 The ushers were very lenient and it was easy to hunt for autographs or better seats.
 The food was some of the best ballpark food that I have had.
 The hot dogs were fresh and I also had some great crab cakes.

 The day was warm to say the least 97 degrees at game time, we sat in section 45 just left of home plate.
 What a view, priceless, the fans were loyal and knowledgable.
 The prices were fair, and the beer was cold.
 It was so warm they had set up ice stations throughout the park, free cups of ice to cool you down.
 I would recomend this park to any fan it is well worth the trip.
 We saw many smiling faces and lots of children.
 Family friendly.
 A++